-7.5 Impact of systematic errors and concluding remarks
+7.5.
+Impact of systematic errors and concluding remarks

-In general, results presented in this chapter are, based on 27.5-36.1 fb-1 p-p collision data, are limited by the size of the available dataset rather than systematic uncertainties.
-The overall impact of systematic uncertainties and their leading contributions are shown for the ATLAS analyses in Table 7.42.
+The results presented in this chapter, based on 27.5-36.1 fb-1 p-p collision data, are limited by the size of the available dataset rather than systematic uncertainties.
+The overall impact of systematic uncertainties and their leading contributions are shown for the ATLAS analyses in Table 16^{34}